For months, speculation has been building around one of the most eagerly awaited Budgets in recent memory.

 The lower rate of CGT will rise from 10% to 18%, and the higher rate from 20% to 24%.
 The Chancellor also confirmed that the rate of CGT on carried interest will increase to 32% from April 2025.

-Rachel Reeves revealed a surcharge on second homes, increasing from 2% to 5%.
+Rachel Reeves revealed a surcharge on second homes, increasing by 2% to 5%.
 She also announced threshold adjustments for first-time buyers.
 From March 31, 2025, first-time buyers will need to pay stamp duty on property values over £300,000, down from the current threshold of £425,000.

 Reeves confirmed, as promised in the Labour manifesto, that she will not increase National Insurance (NI), VAT and income tax for working people.
 However, she has increased employer national insurance – which the opposition has described as breaking their promise on not taxing working people.